rdipardo/nppQrCode/README.md

 >
 > Make sure to clone all subprojects to your local source tree:
 >
->     git submodule update --init --remote
+>     git submodule update --init --recursive

 ### Using the MSBuild CLI